Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Albin Counter-Gambit

-The Albin Countergambit is a chess opening that begins with the moves: 1. d4 d5 2. c4 e5 and the usual continuation is: 3. dxe5 d4 The opening is a gambit and an uncommon response to the Queen's Gambit.
-In exchange for the sacrificed pawn, Black has a central wedge at d4 and gets some chances for an attack.
+The Albin Countergambit is a chess opening that begins with the moves: .
+1. d4 d5 2. c4 e5. and the usual continuation is: 3. dxe5 d4.
+The opening is a gambit and an uncommon response to the Queen's Gambit.In exchange for the sacrificed pawn, Black has a central wedge at d4 and gets some chances for an attack.

 Video:
 [![](https://tse2.mm.bing.net/th?id=OVP.jn90Sgq7i2Hv_PdntX4EaAHgFo&pid=Api)](https://www.youtube.com/watch?v=4TbXYs5bUDo)